Sutolix/firebase_login/README.md

 7 - Import Bootstrap in public/index.html

-8- Copy yours configs of Firebase in src/services/firebase.js in const FirebaseConfig.
+8- Copy yours configs of Firebase in src/services/firebase.js in const firebaseConfig.

 9 - Start live server with npm start on terminal in folder ctrl-f